gp1tsJust/1tsJustAutoHeaven/README.md

--- if you ever use parts of my script for correctness please give me the credits of the pieces you used --And please don't change the names of the script to pretend it's yours
+-- if you ever use parts of my script for correctness please give me the credits of the pieces you used --And please don't change the names of the script to pretend it's yours --Take this Script Opens Surce, Have fun :D

 if not game:IsLoaded() then game.Loaded:wait() end